How Artificial Intelligence is Changing Healthcare Right Now

 According to MarketandMarketers’ report, the AI in the healthcare market is expected to grow from USD 2.1 billion in 2018 to USD 36.1 billion by 2025, at a CAGR of 50.2% during the forecast period.

 Moreover, AI gives a way to save lives sometimes months before an illness becomes lethal.
 You can collect the information about a patient and have computers to process it in the background.
 This approach can help monitor client stats and trigger alerts, if results get higher than a threshold doctor, has prescribed.

-The specialization in medicine has already come too far.
+Specialization in medicine has already come too far.
 Even if all the medical professionals in the world try to keep up with the best knowledge, it’s impossible.
-The amount of data about a human body is already enormous.
+The amount of data about the human body is already enormous.

 In such case the is use AI and Big data processing algorithms are inevitable.
-It is called to structure and critalize knowledge out of database of scientific studies.
+It is called to structure and criticize knowledge out of the database of scientific studies.
 Think of AI as a supplement to the doctor’s brain.
-It should keep the data, structure and process it faster.
-And of course make alerts when and where the doctor’s attention is needed.
+It should keep the data, structure, and process it faster.
+And of course, make alerts when and where the doctor’s attention is needed.